-We will administer the PSAT on October 14, 2015.
+Harrison High School will administer the PSAT during October in the fall semester.
 The cost is free of charge for 9th and 10th graders.
-Eleventh grade students may register for the PSAT between September 28 and October 9.
+Eleventh grade students may register for the PSAT during the fall.
 Registration will be in the main office or Freshman Academy office.
 Payment for the test is $15 and checks should be made payable to Harrison High School.
 Upon registration, students will receive a PSAT prep book in their advisement class in plenty of time to adequately prepare.

 Once you have received your PSAT results, check out the following video from The College Board.